-It was not long before Hastings received sufficient reinforcements from the nearest British commanders to enable him to attack the enemy, and before the end of September Chêt Singh, whose incapacity and cowardice were only equalled by his duplicity, had been driven out of all his strongholds by Major · Popham, and was a miserable refugee at Gwalior.
+It was not long before Hastings received sufficient reinforcements from the nearest British commanders to enable him to attack the enemy, and before the end of September Chêt Singh, whose incapacity and cowardice were only equalled by his duplicity, had been driven out of all his strongholds by Major Popham, and was a miserable refugee at Gwalior.
 On the 25th of that month, Hastings was back in his old quarters at Madhu Das's Gardens, and the whole country had returned to a state of tranquillity.
 Thus ended a formidable insurrection, crushed in a few weeks by Hastings' indomitable courage and resource.
 Chêt Singh being proved guilty, not only of open rebellion, but of the murder of defenceless travellers and prisoners of war, was formally deposed.
-The next lineal heir, Babu Mehipnarain, from whom the present Maharaja is descended, was then inadvance of Zeman Shah's army.
-At Calcutta, under the eyes of the British Government, he would be helpless, and all hopes of recovering his lost kingdom would be gone for ever.
+The next lineal heir, Babu Mehipnarain, from whom the present Maharaja is descended, was then installed as Raja.
+The city of Benares was placed under a separate magistracy directly controlled by the Company.